Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 Reference Daily Values

-- As you know, Reference Daily Values for nutrients is the daily amount of a given nutrient recommended to intake per day.
+- As you know, Reference Daily Values for nutrients is the recommended amount of a given nutrient to intake per day.
 Note that you still find outdated documents online, even on the official FDA website.
 Make sure to check the date of the documentation you read.
-As described in our article, regulations changed in 2016.
+As described in our article, regulations changed in 2016 then in 2022.

 Canada |